Elbit Systems: Sweden

-Azerbaijan

-Israel supplies Azerbaijan advanced military equipment and helps train its army.
-As a part of the cooperation between the two states, Elbit Systems opened an office in Azerbaijan in 2011, with plans to build a plant for the joint production of unmanned aerial vehicles.
-In 2023, it was reported that Elbit (along with other Israeli defense manufacturers) had played an extensive role in discreetly arming the Azerbaijani army for the Nagorno-Karabakh conflict that culminated in accusations of an Armenian genocide.
+Belgium

+On July 1, 2003, Elbit acquired the Belgian company OIP Sensor Systems, based on Oudenaarde.

+In 2020, it was announced that OIP, alongside Elbit subsidiary Telefunken RACOMS based in Ulm, Germany, had been jointly awarded a contract from the French Direction générale de l'armement (DGA) to deliver approximately 2620 FN SCAR-H PR rifles plus TIGRIS clip-on sights.

 Australia

 In April 2021, the Australian Army announced that Elbit's battlefield management system would be withdrawn from use with short notice, effective May 15, 2021.
 The Australian Broadcasting Corporation reported that this was due to concerns regarding the Elbit system's security.
 An Australian Financial Review columnist stated that the security problems comprised "a 'backdoor' security vulnerability reportedly uncovered by the Australian Signals Directorate".
 The Australian Defence Magazine reported that the system had failed two security milestones in 2020.
 Elbit denied that the system posed any security risks.

 Despite previous concerns, the Australian Army made a US$600 million contract with Elbit Systems in 2024.